 Barcelona is one of the most popular tourist destinations in Spain and one of the most beautiful cities in Europe.
 With its Gothic architecture, world-renowned museums, and stunning beaches, Barcelona is the definition of a bucket-list city.

 I don’t normally do hop-on/hop-off sightseeing bus tours, but to get my bearings in Barcelona, it was a wise choice.
 Segway tours are also available, but in one of the most bike-friendly cities in the world, an e-bike tour is the perfect way to get around.
-And for Barcelona’s most famous street – Las Ramblas – you simply have to walk!
+And for Barcelona’s most famous street – Las Ramblas – you must walk!

 There’s the iconic Sagrada Familia, the “unfinished cathedral,” a top-priority attraction, and the Gaudi-influenced Park Güell, a UNESCO World Heritage Site and a globally recognized hub of art and architecture.
 Architecture fans will also love exploring the Barri Gòtic (the Gothic Quarter), which dates back to the Roman Empire.

 For accommodation, the Archie Condo Hotel boasts an excellent location with sea and mountain views.
-The highly-rated Olivia Plaza Hotel is in the heart of the city, or you can try something like this penthouse terrace for an even more private experience.
+The highly-rated Olivia Plaza Hotel is in the city’s heart, or you can try something like this penthouse terrace for an even more private experience.

 See Related: The Best Mancation Destinations Around the World

 Whether you’re an early bird or a night owl, Spain’s capital is a lively and energetic city that will keep you busy.
 With renowned museums and art galleries, its many parks and plazas, and a jumping nightlife and food scene, Madrid doesn’t let up.

 As the largest city in Spain, Madrid is known for architectural landmarks such as the Plaza Mayor, the Royal Palace (one of the best palaces in Europe), the Prado Museum, Santiago Bernabéu Stadium, and Moorish-style mosques.
-And culture-lovers are in for a treat, with over 50 key collections in this city that boast the finest museums and galleries in Spain.
+Culture lovers are in for a treat, with over 50 key collections in this city that boast Spain’s finest museums and galleries.

 Travelers interested in experiencing the nightlife scene of the Spanish capital can find anything they’re looking for within the city limits – from world-famous clubs to more traditional bars and taverns.
 Even shopping is a huge draw here.